 We are considering limiting the total number of "known" faces for a person to a max of 50, and choosing those based on quality scores during face detection.
 We may allow users to over-ride those faces with other "good" faces that perhaps best represent that person in terms of pose, expression, lighting, etc. This will help the recognition accuracy on a large database with hundreds of known people, and potentially tens of thousands of tagged faces.

 We also are considering sorting the suggestions in order of popularity - so your close friends and family are first.
-And, making better use of screen real estate to show more thumbnails will help with tagging efficiency.
+And, making better use of screen real estate to show more thumbnails will help you with tagging efficiency.